IndrajeetPatil/ggstatsplot/README.md

 <img src="man/figures/README-ggcoefstats3-1.png" width="100%" />

 This is by no means an exhaustive list of models supported by `ggcoefstats`.
-For more, see the associated vignette-
+For a more thorough discussion about all regression models supported, see the associated vignette-
 <https://indrajeetpatil.github.io/ggstatsplot/articles/ggcoefstats.html>

 ## `combine_plots`